buildspace/ai-avatar-starter/README.md

 ## Timiphil Avatar Generator

-This project is built with Stable Diffusion for ML image diffusion, Dreambooth for training implementation, Hugging Face for hosting pre-trained models, Google Colab for evaluating the model and importing an image dataset, Jupyter notebooks for code execution and visualization of the output, and Next.js a React framework that is the building blocks to create web application.
+This is an AI Avarter generator.
+It's an incredible web app that is built with Stable Diffusion for ML image diffusion, Dreambooth for training implementation, Hugging Face for hosting pre-trained models, Google Colab for evaluating the model and importing an image dataset, Jupyter notebooks for code execution and visualization of the output, and Next.js a React framework which is the building blocks to create web application.

 <div align="center">